 type MyDb = SqlDataConnection<parameters>

-We assume that TypeName.
-This will be the v DataContext if it is given, else chosen by sqlmetal.exe based on the input parameters
+We assume that DataContextTypeName is the single type generated by sqlmetal.exe which has base type System.Data.Linq.DataContext.
+This will be the value of the static parameter DataContext if it is given, else the name chosen by sqlmetal.exe based on the input parameters, e.g. Northwnd.

-The complete set of types is as follows::
+The complete set of generated types is as follows:

 type MyDb

 Description: The overall container type